It's okay to have questions.

 How do #bbatx's Austin meet-ups work?

 Our Austin meet-ups occur quarterly and serve as a moment to gather women-identifying and nonbinary folks from the creative, entrepreneurial and social justice communities in Austin.
 We feature local DJs and invite vendors and artists to present their work.
 Attendees also get the chance to submit an announcement for the onstage open mic portion of the meet-up.
 Whether you're new in town, looking for friends or trying to launch a project, our meets are open to everyone.
-Get the full skinny here.
+Learn more here.

 I bought a ticket to an event and can no longer make it.
 Are tickets refundable?